futurecolors/django-geoip/docs/reference.rst

 Reference
 =========

-This section comtains documentation to module internals, useful for ``django-geoip`` developers.
+This section contains documentation to module internals, useful for ``django-geoip`` developers.

 GeoLocationFacade
 ~~~~~~~~~~~~~~~~~~